Jamie Foxx is ‘celebrating summer’ as he is spotted publicly for the first time since his hospitalization - KTVZ

 CNN has reached out to representatives for Foxx for comment.

 The actor has been recovering since April, when he experienced an undisclosed medical complication, according to his daughter, Corinne Foxx.
-The star was in Atlanta, Georgia, filming at the time.
+The star was in Atlanta filming at the time.

 No further information about the incident has been provided.